Lesson Flow

 • Write one paragraph per claim cluster with explicit evidence pointers.

-• Ensure legends include dataset version, method variant, and key parameters.
+• Ensure legends include dataset version, method variant, key parameters, sample sizes, and uncertainty indicators.

-• Add interpretation bounds (sampling, segmentation error, model assumptions).
+• Add interpretation bounds (sampling, segmentation error, model assumptions, volume boundary effects).

 • Exchange sections and produce one methods-focused critique plus one interpretation critique.